-We are now in an important 10-day period known as the Days of Awe (Yamin Nora’im), which started Sunday night with Rosh HaShanah (Head of the Year) 5777 and will end Wednesday night with the close of Yom Kippur (Day of Atonement).
+We are in an important 10-day period known as the Days of Awe (Yamin Nora’im), which started with Rosh HaShanah (Head of the Year) and will end with the close of Yom Kippur (Day of Atonement).

 A more common name for this 10-day period is the 10 Days of Repentance (Aseret Yemei Teshuvah).

-Traditionally, Rosh HaShanah, also known as Yom Teruah, is a day of judgment when God opens His book, examines our deeds, and decides who will live, who will die, who will have a good life, and who will have one filled with troubles.
+Traditionally, Rosh HaShanah, also known as Yom Teruah (Day of Trumpet Blasts) is a day of judgment when God opens His book, examines our deeds, and decides who will live, who will die, who will have a good life, and who will have one filled with troubles.

-During these Days of Awe, we are mindful that God is a righteous judge; all His ways are just and true.
+During these Days of Awe, we repent of our sins of the past year, ever mindful that God is a righteous judge; all His ways are just and true.
 He will reward the righteous and not allow the wicked to go unpunished.

 “Surely there is a reward for the righteous; surely there is a God who judges on earth.”
 (Psalm 58:11)